-PSU awards are based 50% upon our, or the applicable segment's, EBIT CAGR.
+For the periods presented, PSU awards were based 50% upon our, or the applicable profit center's, EBIT CAGR.
 Grant date fair values are calculated using the grant date stock price discounted for dividends over the vesting period.
 Expense is adjusted every quarter over the three-year vesting period based on the number of shares expected to vest.

-The EBIT CAGR component of the PSU awards contain the following conditions:
+The EBIT CAGR component of the PSU awards contained the following conditions:

-- A service requirement-Awards generally "cliff" vest three years following the grant date; and - A performance condition-Awards are based on achieving specified EBIT CAGR performance targets for our or the applicable segment's EBIT during the third year of the performance period compared to EBIT during the fiscal year immediately preceding the performance period.
+- A service requirement-Awards generally "cliff" vest three years following the grant date; and - A performance condition-Awards are based on achieving specified EBIT CAGR performance targets for our or the applicable profit center's EBIT during the third year of the performance period compared to EBIT during the fiscal year immediately preceding the performance period.
 Participants will earn from 0% to 200% of the base award.